 Shveta brings to each tutoring session an enthusiasm for discovering how each of her students learns best.
 Having taught freshmen who were more than two grade levels behind, motivated college-bound juniors, adult engineers in Japan who had little to no English language skills, and even aspiring chefs trying to meet a Composition requirement at a culinary institute, she has developed effective strategies for tailoring standard test prep material to meet the unique learning needs of each student.

 Shveta has a BA in English with Honors from UC Berkeley, a Masters in English with Distinction from the University of London and a Masters of Science in Education.
-When she’s not tutoring, she enjoys sewing, crafting, and exploring the great outdoors with her four-year-old daughter.
+When she’s not working with students and teachers, she enjoys sewing, crafting, and exploring the great outdoors with her four-year-old daughter.